LeVadim/kubernetes-laravel/README.md

 `docker run -p 80:8080 laraveldocker`

 `go to localhost on your browser and check out the result`
+FYI: if you are running it locally, not via docker, it will show 500 Error because it will be missing APP_KEY in .env file.
+Normally it would be initated in Kubernetes when we run init.php file.

 # Additionally, please refer to `Cheatsheet.md` for list of useful commands or see below.
 I suggest always having some sort of "Cheat Sheet".
 This is where you store all the commands that you use in your daily life.
 It doesn't make sense to memorize every single command, it is just not feasible.
 This is why I suggest saving this cheat sheet that you will use in this course and improving it later on as you go.